 - Breath-holding swimmers who have unknown and underlying medical causes, i.e. long Q-T, RyR2, seizures, etc.

 - People who practice holding their breath in a pool while floating face down or sitting on the bottom.
 Since the individual is already in a state of relaxation, SWB becomes nearly impossible for an observer to detect.

 - Freedivers and spearfishermen

-- DO NOT PRACTICE prolonged breath-holding.
+- Do not prcatice prolonged breath-holding.
 The ARC, YMCA and USA Swimming now ban hypoxic training and prolonged underwater swimming although far too many still practice it. (make sure your swimming coach is aware of the dangers and is fully qualified before participating in hypoxic drills.
 Shallow Water Blackout Australia does not condone hypoxic training and would like to see this practice banned in Australia)

 - Never swim alone.

-- Underwater breath-holding should never be encouraged, but if practiced the rule of thumb for safety is: One Breath-hold, One Time, One Lap, ONLY.
+- Underwater breath-holding should never be encouraged, but if practiced the rule of thumb for safety is;

 - Never Hyperventilate.